CryptoPascal31/kadena_repl_sandbox/README.md

 - 3 default policy contracts in NS `marmalade`

+### Marmalade v2
+The Marmalade v2 is installed.
+But this is only a beta version, since the upstream is not frozen.

+Marmalade v2 contracts are installed inside the namespace `marlamade-v2`.
+Some slight changes have been done from upstream.

+Contracts:
+ - poly-fungible-v3 and token-policy-v2 interfaces in NS `kip`
+ - core contracts: ledge, policy-manager and quote-manager
+ - Collection of policies
+ - Utility

 ### Pact Util library
 The version 0.6 of unofficial Pact Util library:
 - https://github.com/CryptoPascal31/pact-util-lib